ikrazydev/vkimg2d/README.md

 # VkImg2D

-A cross-platform Vulkan application for image manipulation.
-This application is designed to work on Windows, macOS (via MoltenVK), and Linux.
+A cross-platform Vulkan application for image manipulation designed to work on Windows, macOS (via MoltenVK), and Linux.

 ## Dependencies